 In the European Union, the maximum amount of undeclared cash one can take on board a plane is 10,000 euros ($10,986.00).
 Snoop Dogg, who has been touring Europe after releasing the album "Bush" earlier this year, will have to pay a fine, said Andrea Parisi, his lawyer.

 "We clarified everything from a legal point of view.
 The money came from concerts he had performed around Europe.
-There was no crime; it was just an administrative infraction," Parisi told on Saturday.
+There was no crime; it was just an administrative infraction," Parisi said on Saturday.

 Half of the cash was given back to Snoop Dogg, whose real name is Calvin Broadus, while the other half is being held by Italian authorities until the amount of the fine is determined, Parisi said.